 Mr. Wältring is an economist and expert in local economic development.
 He worked on a large number of SME promotion projects around the world.
 At SEPT, he teaches management tools to promote Local Economic Development and Innovation Economics.

 Sebastian Alexander, a cultural and political scientist, is co-founder and CEO of VivoSensMedical GmbH.
 As a consultant and researcher, he worked in several MENA region countries.
 He has extensive experience in the strategic development of small and medium enterprises, Start-Up financing, and the backing of university spin-offs in the medical field.
 At SEPT, he teaches organizational development, creative thinking, and team management.

-Mr. Strobel currently works as a Project Manager at Malik Management in St. Gallen, Switzerland.
-His works focus on Management Education and Consulting, mainly in the financial sector in Management Systems, Strategy and Organizational Development, HR, and Change Management.
-As a project manager, he managed international projects in the Palestinian Territories, India, and Nigeria.
+Martin Strobel is founder and partner at Leadership Consulting Group (LCG) headquartered in Switzerland.
+His work is focused on Leadership Education and Management Consulting, Strategy and Organizational Development, HR and Change Management.
+His responsibilities include the implementation, supervision, backstopping and on-site management of national and international complex projects.
+He managed several international projects in different countries e.g., in the Palestinian Territories, India, and Nigeria.
 Martin Strobel holds a Master’s Degree in Business Administration and the German Cooperative Certification of Bank Management.

 Mrs. Struck has a long trajectory in international cooperation, especially in different projects in Africa and South America.
 She teaches the course of Project Management, which she developed based on her own experiences in international cooperation projects and SME promotion in emerging countries.

 Mr. Suvelza's primary research interests include innovation management, social capital, and the internationalization of SMEs.
 He runs business simulations, holds other lessons in related modules, and leads the training on presentation techniques.
 He also supports students in developing business plans, essays, research concepts, and master theses.